-11.6.1 Tip Recognition and use of different tip types on the same Deck Layout
+11.6.1 Tip Recognition with Different Tip Types on the Same Deck Layout

 The tips used in a pipetting procedure must match with the suitable pipetting channel or pipetting head in order to prevent damage to the device.
 Proper precautions have to be taken when loading tips in order to prevent confusing with the tips or loading wrong tip types.